 Tackling 10′ of canvas for Monument Valley

-When I first moved to Sedona, I had this 10’ canvas painted with another image of Monument Valley.
-However, I didn’t like it, so I painted over it creating this new landscape painting of Monument Valley.
-Because I had already painted this image, I was torn as to what to paint?
+When I first moved to Sedona, I had this 10′ wall art canvas painting with another image of Monument Valley.
+However, I wouldn’t say I liked it, so I painted over it, creating Monument Valley’s new contemporary southwest landscape painting.
+Because I had already painted this image, I was torn about what to paint.
 Should I do a Sedona Landscape Painting or another Monument Valley?
-Living here in Sedona I thought if I did a Sedona landscape, then I could reproduce some Sedona Art Prints.
-However, I decided on creating a completely different Monument Valley, using oil and acrylics.
-Because of the size of this painting it took me six months to complete.
-I had to build an easel large enough to hold this huge canvas, painting in my garage because my studio wasn’t big enough.
-I created this landscape using a pallet knife with gel medium and topped it off with oil.
-This large wall art is 10’ wide and 33” high.
+Living here in Sedona, I thought I could reproduce some Sedona Art Prints if I did a Sedona landscape.
+However, I decided to create an entirely different Monument Valley, using oil and acrylics.
+Because of the size of this painting, it took me six months to complete.
+I had to build an easel large enough to hold this vast canvas painting in my garage because my studio wasn’t big enough.
+I created this southwest landscape using a pallet knife with gel medium and topped it with oil.
+This large wall art is 10′ wide and 36″ high.